aimclub/FEDOT/docs/source/basics/data_preprocessing.rst

 Main ideas about preprocessing
 --------

-There are two steps of preprocessing in FEDOT: on API and fit levels.
+There are two preprocessing stages in FEDOT: on API and fit levels.

 - Preprocessing on API level
     On this level FEDOT determines what type of data was passed to the input and selects a strategy for reading data in according to the type.

     Then recommendations are applied to the data.
-Recommendations applies only in safe_mode so if safe_mode is True than FEDOT will cut large datasets to prevent memory overflow and use label encoder instead of OneHotEncoder if amount of unique values of categorical features is high.
+Recommendations applies only in safe_mode so if ``safe_mode`` is True than FEDOT will cut large datasets to prevent memory overflow and use label encoder instead of OneHotEncoder if amount of unique values of categorical features is high.

 - Preprocessing on fit level
-    On this level there are two more levels of preprocessing: obligatory and optional.
+    Fit level can be divided into two stages: obligatory and optional.

-    On *obligatory level* incorrect values are removed, extra spaces are cleaned, the types of values in the data are determined and, if there are several of them, then the data is converted to a single type.
+    On *obligatory stage* incorrect values are removed, extra spaces are cleaned, the types of values in the data are determined and, if there are several of them, then the data is converted to a single type.
     Also at this level, data columns are deleted if they could not be cast to the same type.

-    On *optional level* gaps are filled in and categorical encoding applied if needed.
+    On *optional stage* gaps are filled in and categorical encoding applied if required.

 *NB: when it comes to predictions, the data type is no longer determined anew based on the passed ones.
 The data will be converted according to the type to which the training data was cast.*